 This project will provide necessary field work, sampling and analytical methods for estimating juvenile abundance for individual populations in the Yakima MPG.
 Partitioning adult and juvenile abundance will rely on GSI techniques and assignment probabilities.
 To date, limited sampling of juveniles has been used for a preliminary GSI analysis and associated assignment probabilities.
 Further sampling and GSI analysis of adults and juveniles are needed before GSI work can be used for population abundance and productivity estimates.
 Confidence limits for smolt production estimates (by population) will be developed to document the precision of GSI work used for partitioning productivity among the populations within the Yakima Basin MPG.
-We will conduct a power analysis of the applied reference genetic baseline to quantify assignment precision of steelhead smolts collected from the Chandler Collection Facility.
+We will conduct a power analysis of the applied reference genetic baseline to quantify assignment precision of steelhead smolts collected from the Chandler Juvenile Monitoring Facility (CJMF).
 Observed assignment bias for Yakima Basin steelhead populations (if present) will be used to enhance precision of genetic methods.

 This project will also expand the flow entrainment study at Prosser Dam to include the estimation precision of total steelhead smolt production.
-Known assignment bias, total smolt production estimates, and a fixed sampling rate of steelhead smolts at Chandler will be used to generate confidence intervals bounding the estimation of smolt production by stock.
+Known assignment bias, total smolt production estimates, and a fixed sampling rate of steelhead smolts at the CJMF will be used to generate confidence intervals bounding the estimation of smolt production by stock.

-Our current understanding of life history and other population diversity traits within and among Yakima steelhead populations is limited because sufficient time and resources have not been dedicated to this task.
+Steelhead have the most complex life history spectrum of all species of anadromous salmonids in the Columbia Basin.
+Our current understanding of life history and other population diversity traits within and among Yakima steelhead populations is limited because sufficient time and resources have not been dedicated to understanding the complexity of this task.
 A population's viability and long-term persistence strongly depends on its ability to withstand environmental perturbations and changes caused by either natural or anthropogenic induced factors.
-Diversity allows a species to use a wider array of environments than they could without it (McElhany et al 2000), and populations exhibiting greater diversity are generally more resilient to these environment changes in the short and long term (ICTRT 2007).
+Diversity allows a species to use a wider array of environments than they could without it (McElhany et al. 2000), and populations exhibiting greater diversity are generally more resilient to these environmental changes in the short and long term (ICTRT 2007).
 A population's diversity comprises a broad range of phenotypic life history traits and underlying genetic diversity.
 Characterizing and understanding these traits within and among populations will provide necessary information for recovery planners to build more explicit recovery criteria for the diversity component of the VSP framework (YBFWRB 2009).
 Furthermore, this type of information should be considered essential for understanding temporal and spatial linkages between a population's life history traits, and the habitat types utilized by them.

-This project will analyze biological data collected by three projects: 1995-063-25, 1996-035-01, and this project.
+The Yakima River steelhead VSP project will analyze biological data collected by three projects: Yakima River Monitoring and Evaluation-Yakima/Klickitat Fisheries Project (1995-063-25), Yakama reservation Watershed Project (1996-035-01), and this project.
 Life history information will contribute to assessing an overall risk rating for the spatial structure and diversity VSP parameters by providing data needed for assessing individual metrics in NOAA's hierarchical format as outlined in the document "Viability Criteria for Application to Interior Columbia Basin Salmonid ESUs" (ICTRT 2007).